Are you getting ready to host a US client in India?

-So, if you are out with your US colleagues and they eat spicy chicken wings or anything spicy, they may say, 'I'll have to call the fire department to put out the fire."
+So, if you are out in a restaurant in the US with your US colleagues and they eat spicy chicken wings or anything spicy, they may say, ‘I’ll have to call the fire department to put out the fire.”
 (Keep in mind what Americans think is spicy is not the same as what Indians think as spicy, in most cases.)

 How common is this phrase?